simrenbasra/simys-blog/_posts/2024-11-14-trick_or_retreat_part3.md

 ## Training

-To train the agent, I used the same approach as with the Lunar Lander by implementing the Proximal Policy Optimization (PPO) algorithm from Stable Baselines 3.
+To train the agent, I used the same approach as with the Lunar Lander by implementing the Proximal Policy Optimisation (PPO) algorithm from Stable Baselines 3.

 #### **Environment Set Up**